marcboeker/gmail-to-sqlite/README.md

 ## Commandline parameters

-    usage: main.py [-h] [--data-dir DATA_DIR] [--update] {sync, sync-message}
+    usage: gmail_to_sqlite [-h] --data-dir DATA_DIR [--full-sync] [--message-id MESSAGE_ID] [--clobber [CLOBBER ...]] command

-    Main commands:
+    positional arguments:
-    sync                    Sync emails from Gmail to the database. sync-message            Sync a single message from Gmail to the database.
+      command                  The command to run: {sync, sync-message}

-    --data-dir DATA_DIR     Path to the directory where all data is stored.
+    options:
-    --full-sync             Force a full sync.
+      -h, --help               show this help message and exit --data-dir DATA_DIR      The path where the data should be stored --full-sync              Force a full sync of all messages --message-id MESSAGE_ID  The ID of the message to sync --clobber [CLOBBER ...]  attributes to clobber.
+Options: thread_id, sender, recipients, subject, body, size,
-    --message-id MESSAGE_ID Sync only the message with the given message id.
+                               timestamp, is_outgoing, is_read, labels

 ## Schema